Sparrowhawk - Accipiter nisus

 A few years ago, the thought of Peregrine being a local species would have been unimaginable, but the honest truth is that they are now increasing to the point where they are beginning to colonise our towns and city's.

 It is still both noteworthy and impressive with only six definite records for the marsh that I am aware of (although I have not included records for Clayhanger village where I have had brilliant views of hunting Peregrine while standing at the bus stop on at least three occasions!)

 One bird was active in the winter of 1998/99, a juvenile in October 2004, a male in October 2005 and two views of a male in May 2006.
 I have also had anecdotal reports of a juvenile that was seen on Ryders Mere in late summer 2007 which may have been the bird recorded on 05/01/2008.
+Birds from Walsall Town Centre regularly seem to spend winter in the Pelsall and Brownhills area and it may have been one such bird that was seen over Ryders Hayes on 07/02/2016?
 I think we can expect these birds to become an increasingly familiar sight in the area as time goes by.

 EXOTIC FALCON SPECIES

 Falconers are regularly active locally but should not be practising their hobby on the marsh.